kdalkafoukis/quantum_computing/generate_mixed_state_README.md

-# Generate quantum state from an array of numbers
+# Generate quantum state in superposition from an array of numbers

 ## Description
 Given an array of numbers we want to generate this state in a quantum computer.